jwesters/Personal-Writing/Drafts/Weekly Songs.md

 167. ["Rehab"](https://open.spotify.com/track/1L5tZi0izXsi5Kk5OJf4W0?si=de18c926d25b4e11) Amy Winehouse (Back to Black).
 Another popular song that based on most of my picks, I shouldn't like.
 Maybe it's the horns that make me a sucker for it, but it does have a moving bass line and lyrics that somewhat contradict the happy mood of the song.
 I've listened to some other songs by Amy Winehouse and while I don't mind them, I don't find any of them as good as this.
 I guess I'm a pop fan now.

 168. ["The Night"](https://open.spotify.com/track/0qrqLMMCGovs20AftIyRrf?si=bd9c3f45652147ac) Atmosphere (You Can't Imagine How Much Fun We're Having).
 This song totally contradicts the album title.
 The first time I heard it I wasn't sure if it was based on a true story.
 [It is](https://genius.com/Atmosphere-that-night-lyrics).
 Scroll down to the bottom to see the About section.
-Unfortunately the links don't work anymore so you may have to look for more information if you're inclined to.
+Unfortunately, the links don't work anymore so you may have to look for more information if you're inclined to.

+169. ["Stranger Than Fiction"](https://open.spotify.com/track/6ZCDfhSSqvpM8rW344srSM?si=e0180b92ee764a92) Bad Religion (Stranger than Fiction).
+This is an album that my sister bought.
+She used a fence and the people she hung around with her a few years older and that's how I was introduced to a lot of punk music.
+I've heard some people criticize this album for being to "pop".
+However, I would say this is the most consistent album by Bad Religion.
+In my opinion anyways, other people may think differently.
+The opening, descending riff draws you in and when Greg Gaffin sings:

+		Life is the crummiest book I ever read
+		There isn't a hook
+		Just a lot of cheap shots
+		Pictures to shock
+		And characters an amateur would never dream up

+You realize the truth in his lyrics.